bhall2001/serverless-nextjs-github-ci-cd/README.md

 If you need to remove a nextjs application deployed with serverless-nextjs component, follow these steps:

 1. `serverless remove` from command line.
-You will get an error.

 1. log in to aws console

-1. navigate to CloudFront and disable the Distribution for the deployed serverless-nextjs component
+1. navigate to CloudFront and disable the Distribution for the deployed serverless-nextjs component (be sure to select the correct distribution if you have many).

 1. wait about 5 minutes

-1. delete the Cloudfront distribution for the deployed serverless-nextjs component
+1. delete the CloudFront distribution for the deployed serverless-nextjs component (again make sure because there's no going back if you delete an incorrect distribution)

 1. wait about 15 minutes.
-During this time your Cloudfront distribution is deleted from edge locations
+During this time your CloudFront distribution is deleted from edge locations

-1. Once all the Cloudfront distributions have been deleted, delete the 2 lambda functions created by the serverless-nextjs component.
+1. Now you can delete the Lambda function(s) created by the serverless-nextjs component.
 NOTE: If you get an error that the lambda function can not be deleted, you need to wait longer.
 The time does vary to delete all the CloudFront distributions.
 I find 15 minutes is an average time.
+There may be 1 or 2 lambda's -- one for content, one for api.

 You have now removed the serverless-nextjs deployment from aws.